boyter/boyter.org/content/posts/sloc-cloc-code.md

 ## Benchmarks

-What follows is going to be a highly biased (I wrote one of the tools remember) collection of benchmarks which definitively prove that scc is either the fastest code counter or close to being the fastest that I am aware of.
-Not only faster than cloc, sloccount, loc and gocloc by a huge amount it either equals tokei or when running on Windows it is always faster using either the windows command line or through the WSL.
+What follows is going to be a highly biased (I wrote one of the tools remember) collection of benchmarks that show while scc is not the fastest code counter on Linux (that honour is held by Tokei) it however the fastest on Windows.
+It is considerably faster than cloc, sloccount, loc and gocloc.
+It is however the only code counter that is very fast, supports removing duplicates and accurate.
+It is also the only code counter that performs complexity calculations for you.

 In addtion you can have the code complexity calculation running, duplicates detection or both and it will generally be almost as fast as tokei.

-With that outragous claim out of the way lets see if I prove it.
+With those outragous claims out of the way lets see if I prove them.

 ### Methodology / Commands